yogikortisa/markdown-cv/index.md

 <a href="https://hackerotodidak.com/"><i class="fas fa-graduation-cap"></i> **HackerOtodidak.com**</a> - Cybersecurity consulting & cyber education learning platform to become an Ethical Hacker by autodidact way.

-<a href="https://github.com/yogikortisa/Product-Security-Engineering/"><i class="fab fa-github"></i> **Product-Security-Engineering**</a> - A public GitHub repository (https://github.com/yogikortisa/Product-Security-Engineering) that curates a collection of practical resources such as templates and guidelines for building effective and scalable product security programs.
+<a href="https://github.com/yogikortisa/Product-Security-Engineering/"><i class="fab fa-github"></i> **Product-Security-Engineering**</a> - A public GitHub repository that curates a collection of practical resources such as templates and guidelines for building effective and scalable product security programs.

-<a href="#">**Security Assessment on Mandiri Sekuritas**</a> - Conduct security assessments on various Mandiri Sekuritas platforms, including web, mobile, and desktop banking applications.
+<a href="https://www.mandirisekuritas.co.id/">**Security Assessment on Mandiri Sekuritas**</a> - Conduct security assessments on various Mandiri Sekuritas platforms, including web, mobile, and desktop banking applications.

 <a href="https://www.instagram.com/p/BM_WlDVBSZG/?utm_source=ig_web_copy_link">**Batam Open Source & CTF Competition (OSC)**</a> - The first and largest Open Source & CTF competition held in Batam every year.